nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_resource_referencing.md

 ## Patient ##

-The diagram shows the referencing for the Patient resource.
+The diagram shows the referencing for the Patient Resource.

 <img src="images/explore/patient_referencing.png" style="width: 75%;max-width: 75%;">